Functional dimension of feedforward ReLU neural networks: Introduction

 \subsection{Acknowledgments}

 The first two authors would like to thank Julian Asilis and Caleb Miller, who did some beautiful preliminary experimental investigations into functional dimension under the direction of our colleague Jean-Baptiste Tristan.
 The accompanying conversations in our weekly group meetings helped shape several of the ideas found here.
-We would also like to thank David Rolnick for a number of very interesting conversations and insights.
+We would also like to thank David Rolnick for interesting conversations and insights, and the anonymous referees for a number of excellent suggestions.